 The second step was breaking Eric down in order to build him back up.
 To accomplish this, I recruited our mutual friend Molly.
 Back then, we three were thick as thieves.
 Thieves who were in therapy trying to make sense of our respective failed relationships.
 We often met over margaritas and tried to impress each other with stories about how much worse off we all were than the other two.
 Turns out I was pretty normal compared to the issues those two had.

-Anyway, I pulled Molly into my scheme because she is great at breaking men down and I knew how effective the whole “break ‘em down and build ‘em back up” exercise was from my sorority hazing days.
-Together, Molly and I orchestrated a rigorous program of degradation targeted at the three major components comprising Eric’s manhood:
+Anyway, I pulled Molly into my scheme because she is great at tearing men down, and that's just what Eric needed.
+I mean, you can't rebuild something that's still got a leg to stand on, right?
+It's all got to come down so you can build it back up again.
+So together, Molly and I orchestrated a rigorous program of degradation targeted at the three major components of Eric’s pride:

 The feral grassland he called his beard

-(Please note that while your mother warned you that “they’re all the same,” the top three major components may vary from specimen to specimen and include things like his wiener or his dog.
+(While your mother warned you that “they’re all the same,” a heterosexual male's top three can vary from specimen to specimen and may include everything from his wiener to his dog.
 Or his wiener dog.)

-We started this his car, reminding him at every opportunity that we thought his white 1998 Camaro, which he was very proud of, was an object of abject shame.
+Eric's breakdown was disseminated through daily emails and text messages.
+When possible, we tried to incorporate some face-to-face time.
+We started this his car, reminding him at every opportunity that his white 1998 Camaro, which he was very proud of, was an object of abject shame.
 I would often casually mention the fact that a conservative estimate of 70% of high school sophomore males drove late 90s Camaros.
-When it was Eric’s turn to drive to lunch, we would dramatically duck our heads below the windows in exaggerated embarrassment.
+When it was Eric’s turn to drive to lunch, we would dramatically duck our heads below the windows.

 We also made sure to vocally and publicly disapprove of anything Eric wore.
-We concentrated mainly on his snarky graphic tees, which we’re pretty sure he wore as a defense mechanism - especially the one that showed a stripper dancing on a pole with the words, I support working mothers emblazoned across the chest.
+We concentrated mainly on his snarky graphic tees, which we’re pretty sure he wore as a defense mechanism--especially the one with a stripper dancing on a pole with the words, I support working mothers emblazoned across the chest.